Faith Toward God

 Give an Answer

-When unbelievers ask us why we believe and act the way we do, why we have any hope living in this evil, broken world, we should be ready to answer.
+When unbelievers ask us why we believe and act the way we do, why we have any hope living in this evil, broken world, we should be ready to give an answer.
 (1Pe 3:15) We shouldn’t just give them sentiment either; true faith is based on facts.

 Scientific facts, archaeological and historical facts, well-attested to over centuries, provide the groundwork of earnest belief.
 We don’t believe a certain way just because our parents did, or because friends and family agree.
 Godly faith isn’t blind; it’s grounded in wisdom and reason.
 We should be familiar with the factual grounds of our faith and be prepared to provide a reasonable defense.